getrudech/github/README.md

 # Github

 This is the second Independent project for Moringa Core.
-The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.
+The project was generated with [Angular CLI]
 ## Description
 Github Finder is a web application that uses the GitHub API to perform searches on GitHub and display the results to the user.